The Ocean Project

-The Ocean Project advances ocean conservation in collaboration with aquariums, zoos, museums, youth, and other partners in its growing global network.
-Since its formation in 1997, The Ocean Project has grown from a handful of founding North American aquariums into the world's most extensive network for advancing ocean education and action.
-Its growing network includes more than 2,000 partner aquariums, zoos, science, technology, and natural history museums (ZAMs), youth groups, and other education and conservation organizations, in 140 countries that together serve hundreds of millions of visitors each year.
-The Ocean Project does not market itself, instead "supporting and highlighting" partners by broadcasting their "innovative conservation-related activities."
+The Ocean Project catalyzes collective action for a healthy ocean and a stable climate.
+By collaborating with youth leaders, zoos, aquariums, museums, and other community organizations it is growing a global network that effectively engages the public, informs policymakers, and strives to protect our blue planet..
+Since its formation in 1997, The Ocean Project has grown from a handful of founding North American organizations and aquariums into the world's most extensive network for advancing ocean education and action.
+Its growing network includes more than 2,000 partner youth groups, aquariums, zoos, science, technology, and natural history museums (ZAMs), and other education and conservation organizations, in 150 countries that together serve hundreds of millions of visitors and members each year.
+The Ocean Project does not market itself, instead "supporting and highlighting" partners by broadcasting their "innovative conservation-related activities" and collaborative campaigns.

 To help its network of partners achieve their missions, The Ocean Project has conducted public opinion and market research since 1998.
 The Ocean Project works with its partners to apply the research, provide strategic communications insights, and implement innovative public engagement programs and campaigns to collaboratively create a better future.